Home U.S. Labor Laws North Carolina Labor Laws

 North Carolina is committed to providing equal employment opportunities, prohibiting discrimination based on factors such as race, religion, gender, and age.
 Employers must adhere to both federal and state EEO laws, including the North Carolina Equal Employment Practices Act (NCEEPA).

-Anti-Discrimination Laws in NC
+Anti-discrimination laws in NC

 - Religion